NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 This log can show you which operators(on what data type) can not run on GPU and what is the reason.
-If it shows a specific RAPIDS Accelerator parameter which can be turned on to enable that feature, you should firstly understand the risk and applicability of that parameter and then enable that parameter and try the tool again.
+If it shows a specific RAPIDS Accelerator parameter which can be turned on to enable that feature, you should firstly understand the risk and applicability of that parameter based on [configs doc](../configs.md) and then enable that parameter and try the tool again.

 Since its output is directly based on specific version of `rapids-4-spark` jar, the gap analysis is pretty accurate.
 But you need a Spark 3+ CPU cluster and is ok to modify the code to add this function.